 \section{A precise version of the Ellis-G\"artner theorem}

 In the classical theory of large deviations, asymptotic results are formulated not only for the probabilities of tails $\proba[X_{n}\geq t_{n}x]$, but more generally for probabilities

-In particular, under some technical assumptions on the generating series (that look like, but are somehow weaker than mod-convergence), the Ellis-G\"artner theorem provides some asymptotic upper and lower bounds for $\log(\proba[X_{n} \in t_{n}B])$, these bounds relying on a limiting condition on $(t_n)^{-1} \log\varphi_n(\cdot)$.
+In particular, under some technical assumptions on the generating series (that look like, but are somehow weaker than mod-convergence), Ellis-G\"artner theorem provides some asymptotic upper and lower bounds for $\log(\proba[X_{n} \in t_{n}B])$, these bounds relying on a limiting condition on $(t_n)^{-1} \log\varphi_n(\cdot)$.
 When the topology of $B$ is {\em nice} enough, these bounds coincide (see \emph{e.g.} \cite[Theorem 2.3.6]{DZ98}).
 This generalizes Cram\'er's large deviations for sums of i.i.d.~random variables.

-Meanwhile, our Theorems~\ref{thm:mainlattice} and \ref{thm:mainnonlattice} give estimates for the probabilities $\proba[X_{n} \geq t_{n}x]$ themselves (instead of their logarithms), thereby generalizing Bahadur-Rao precise estimates for sums of i.i.d.~variables.
-Therefore, it is natural to establish in the framework of mod-convergence a precise version of the Ellis-G\"artner theorem.
-Thus, in this section, we shall give some asymptotic upper and lower bounds for the probabilities $\proba[X_{n} \in t_{n}B]$ itself instead of their logarithms.
+Our Theorems~\ref{thm:mainlattice} and \ref{thm:mainnonlattice} give estimates for the probabilities $\proba[X_{n} \geq t_{n}x]$ themselves, instead of their logarithm).
+Therefore, it is natural to establish in the framework of mod-convergence a precise version of Ellis-G\"artner theorem.
+In this section, we shall give some asymptotic upper and lower bounds for the probabilities $\proba[X_{n} \in t_{n}B]$ itself instead of their logarithms.
 Once again, the upper and lower bounds coincide for {\em nice} borelian sets $B$.
-Though our results (Theorems \ref{thm:superellis} and \ref{thm:hyperellis}) are minor improvements over those of the previous sections, they also prepare the discussion of the multi-dimensional case, see Section \ref{sec:multi}.